walles/px/README-new-ui.md

 down arrow keys for browsing processes in the current list.
 Enter for selecting a process.
 Once selected you should get options for viewing process info or killing it.

+## Prettiness

+`btop` looks nice, take inspiration from there!

+To be able to do that, we need:

+- Have different color themes, at least one for light and one for dark terminal backgrounds
+- Enable passing the theme on the command line
+- Enable reading the theme from an environment variable
+- Auto detect light / dark terminal background on terminals which support that and pick the default based on that
+- Define our UI in 24 bit color and adapt the actual output to what the terminal supports. `btop` looks horrible in macOS Terminal because it only supports 256 colors.
+- Enable passing the terminal color depth on the command line
+- Enable reading the terminal color depth from our environment variable
+- Auto pick the terminal color depth based on terminal capabilities

+Consider having different horizontal sections.
+On the left, each section could have vertical labels made of braille characters:

+- CPU
+- RAM
+- IO
+- EXE (binaries launched)

+## Implementation

+1. Get the UI structure right with plain text only.
+Verify it works with terminal window resizing.
+Pressing ESC / q should exit.
+1. Implement filtering
+1. Implement section switching with TAB
+1. Implement process picking with arrow keys
+1. Implement the I-picked-a-process-by-pressing-enter menu screen
+1. Verify we have all Use Cases ^ covered
+1. Put the braille section labels in place
+1. Color things in 24 bit color
+1. Make sure we have two different color themes and the ability to pick.
+Test them on light and dark terminal backgrounds and verify they look OK.
+1. Downsample colors to 256 colors and verify it still looks OK
+1. Auto pick terminal color depth
+1. Make sure we have Prettiness ^ covered